fraqioui/pipex/README.md

 }
 ```

-*Hope this is going to help you to finish the project with a good understanding of its general aspects!*
+*Hope these notes are going to help you finish the project with a good understanding of its general aspects!*